jesutobi-world/Todo/README.md

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size (done)
 - See hover states for all interactive elements on the page (done)
 - Add new todos to the list (done)
 - Mark todos as complete (done)
 - Delete todos from the list (done)
 - Filter by all/active/complete todos (done)
 - Clear all completed todos (done)
-- Toggle light and dark mode
+- Toggle light and dark mode~
 - **Bonus**: Drag and drop to reorder items on the list

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.